-What will the metaverse will (and won’t) be, according to 28 experts
+What the metaverse will (and won’t) be, according to 28 experts

 [Ball wrote a series of influential essays about the structure, technology, and possible directions of the metaverse.]

-Yat Siu, cofounder and executive chairman of gaming and blockchain company Animoca Brands:
+Yat Siu, cofounder and executive chairman of gaming and blockchain company Animoca Brands

 Reality will exist on a spectrum ranging from physical to virtual (VR), but a significant chunk of our time will be spent somewhere between those extremes, in some form of augmented reality (AR).
 Augmented reality will be a normal part of daily life.
 Virtual companions will provide information, commentary, updates and advice on matters relevant to you at that point in time, including your assets and activities, in both virtual and real spaces.
 These facets of reality will not compete, but instead will enhance each other.
 For example, VR will involve you in physical world activities, while products and events in the real world will direct you to virtual environments.
 These new technologies will require fundamental shifts in thinking.
 For example, today we see AR as a link to a virtual world, perhaps as a way to escape or enhance the physical world.
 But in the future, AR will serve as a pathway back to the real world, allowing users to take breaks from full virtual immersion–maybe to eat or exercise–without completely disconnecting.

-Tyler Ishida, Deputy President for Consumer Business Group, Sony Electronics:
+Tyler Ishida, Deputy President for Consumer Business Group, Sony Electronics

 The metaverse may appear as real as ‘real life’ for those participating, thanks to the level of resolution and quality of today’s technology.
 It’s all pointing toward a more immersive entertainment experience that engages all senses, while staying true to the creator’s intent.
 I can see the consumer entertainment aspects of the metaverse becoming the main driver, and there are plenty of other applications I can easily picture: education and research, industrial, even IT and security.
 I know first-hand that we have the display, image, and key sensor technology available today, and other ways we can engage within the metaverse are coming online quickly.